AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 }
 ```

 If the full definition is sent, the referenced types (base type "Simple" in the above example) should match the actual type that was initially created.
-If the full definition is sent and the referenced types do not exist, a new type will be created automatically by the SDS.
+If the full definition is sent and the referenced types do not exist, a new type will be created automatically by SDS.
 Further type creations can reference them as shown above.
-Note that when trying to get types back from the SDS, the results will also include types that were automatically created by the SDS.
+Note that when trying to get types back from SDS, the results will also include types that were automatically created by SDS.

 Base types and properties of type `object`, `enum`, or user-defined collections such as `array`, `list` and `dictionary`, will be treated as referenced types.
 Note that streams cannot be created using these referenced types.
 If a stream of a particular type is to be created, the type should contain at least one property with a valid index type as described in the [Indexes](xref:sdsIndexes) section.
 The index property may also be in the base type as shown in the example above.